juju/errors/README.md

 ``` go
 func NewErr(format string, args ...interface{}) Err
 ```
-NewErr is used to return a Err for the purpose of embedding in other structures.
+NewErr is used to return an Err for the purpose of embedding in other structures.
 The location is not specified, and needs to be set with a call to SetLocation.